iSHAREScheme/iSHARESatellite/INSTALL.md

 This guide will take your through the steps below (given by their chapter number), in order to install and configure the iSHARE satellite.

-5. Download the script files, and configure your passwords,
+1. Download the script files, and configure your passwords,
 1. Install Hyperledger fabric node.
 1. Register your node.
 1. Join the iSHARE network.
 1. Deploy the UI, middleware and keycloak applications.
-1. & 11.
-Set up and configure satellite access control.
+1. Set up and configure satellite access control.
 Configure satellite admin user and log in the the satellite user interface.

 # <a id="configure"> 5.
 Configure Passwords for the Services </a>
 If you want to change the default passwords (recommended and mandatory for production environments) please follow the steps below.
 You are not obliged to configure passwords if you are setting up the satellite for a test environment.
+Skip this chapter if you want to deploy satellite with default passwords.

 The following services use username and password as credentials for authentication: